frc5687/2021-tutorial/README.md

 ## Repos

 All of our code is stored on a website called GitHub in collections called "repos" (short for repositories).
 A repo has a complete record of all the changes ever made, so you can see who made each change and check out code at any stage of development.
-At the moment, we're actively working in three repos:
+At the moment, we're actively working in one repo:

- - [2021-tutorial](https://github.com/frc5687/2021-tutorial) => What you're reading now.
-This explains how we write code for our robot.
+ - [2022-robot](https://github.com/frc5687/2022-robot) => Code for this season's competition robot.
- - [SwerveBase](https://github.com/frc5687/SwerveBase) => The base code we'll start with each season for building robots that use differential swerve drives.
-(See below for what a "differential swerve drive' is.)
- - [Proto-Bot-2021](https://github.com/frc5687/Proto-Bot-2021) => Code for the "chassis bot" that the team built for us so we can practice coding autonomous routines for differential swerve drives and play around with vision systems for localization.
 ### Cloning Repos

 When you visit a repo on GitHub, you can find out the HTTPS web URL to use to [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (make an exact copy of it) on your own computer.
 For example, the web URL to clone this tutorial repo is https://github.com/frc5687/2021-tutorial.git.